plone/training/mastering-plone/volto_actions.rst

         }
     }

-As the corresponding reducer updates the app store, the subscribed component `Voting` reacts by updating itself.
+As the corresponding reducer updates the app store, the subscribed component `Voting` **reacts by updating itself**.
 The subsription is done by just

 .. code-block:: jsx